Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Image analysis techniques for segmentation and feature extraction

 \subsubsection{Labeling}

 Segmentation can produce a labeled image, $\ell \in [1, L]^{M \times N}$, or a labeled video, $\ell \in [1, L]^{M \times N \times T}$.
 Recall that $M$ and $N$ are the sizes of the image's spatial dimensions, $L$ is the number of labels, and $T$ is the size of the temporal dimension.
 Labeled videos allow for the extraction of rich quantitative measures and reduce the need for subjective human interpretation \cite{kalidindi2011microstructure,burger2009principles}.
-Hence, segmentation is ideal for high-throughput imaging since videos can then be represented by a few key measures.
+Hence, segmentation is ideal for high-throughput imaging since a few key measures can then represent videos.